Back to insights

 As a potentially affordable and energy-efficient way of permanently removing CO2 from the atmosphere, BiCRS has immense potential.
 Yet, scaling is limited due to insufficient financing of production.
 Carbon removal credits can help mitigate the financing gap, improving this project type's economic feasibility and awareness.
 If effectively developed, regulated, and monitored, BiCRS could contribute to CO2 removal at the gigaton scale while supporting sustainable development.
 However, potential challenges, such as land-use competition and sustainability issues related to biomass use, must be carefully considered when vetting a project.

 CEEZER facilitates a trusted and direct relationship between project developers and forward-thinking organizations.
-As the BiCRS market matures, and the need for net zero intensifies, these projects will drastically increase in demand.
+As the BiCRS market matures, and the need for net-zero intensifies, these projects will drastically increase in demand.

 If you are interested in partnering with CEEZER as a developer of a high-quality project or as a forward-thinking organization, please contact us.